Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Some people use garlic-infused oil as a hair treatment to potentially promote hair growth and strengthen hair.

 To create garlic oil, infuse olive oil with crushed garlic cloves and apply it to the scalp.
-Leave it on for a short time, then wash thoroughly.

 Always exercise caution when using garlic in home remedies, and consult a healthcare provider if you have underlying medical conditions or are taking medications.